anla11/adaptive_cf_recsys/README.md

 # Adaptive Collaborative Filtering for Recommender Systems (ACF)

-Implementation of my publish [Adaptive Collaborative Filtering for Recommender Systems](https://doi.org/10.1007/978-3-030-23182-8_9), a graph-based recommending model for large scale systems and dealing with multiple evaluation metrics.
+Implementation of my publish [Adaptive Collaborative Filtering for Recommender Systems](https://doi.org/10.1007/978-3-030-23182-8_9), a graph-based recommending model for large scale systems and automatically dealing with multiple evaluation metrics.

 ## 1. Matrix computing for AWC